LorBordin/ainulindale/_posts/2020-01-23-Three-facts-on-Clickbait-you'll-never-believe.md

 Clickbait headlines is mainly a web phenomenon.
 A confirmation of this can be found by comparing the printed version of the same headline that appears in the website.
-This is made possible thanks to the attribute `print_headline` that many headilines in the NYT API posses.
+This is made possible thanks to the attribute `print_headline` that many headlines in the NYT API posses.

 The analysis shows that quite often __headlines are clickbait in the web version but  not in the printed one__.
 For instance,